Copyright (c) 2007 THE THRASH METAL GUIDE

 ZAPLAHA (BULGARIA)

-4 songs of modern post-thrash with hardcore overtones; this is heavy, but unimaginative, music which has a couple of heavier moments, but is boring and uninspired as a whole accompanied by rough shouty semi-death metal vocals.
+Four songs of modern post-thrash with hardcore overtones; this is heavy but unimaginative music which has a couple of heavier moments, but is boring and uninspired as a whole accompanied by rough shouty, semi-death metal vocals.

 Aggression Demo, 2004